 By far the most popular and interesting example of a boomerang is Apple co-founder, Steve Jobs.
 He left the company on terrible terms in 1985 only to be brought back in 1997 to right the ship.
 I think we can agree that the decision paid off.”

 Last but not least, what advice would you give to both companies and boomerang employees?

 “Eighty percent of employees say their former employers don’t have a strategy in place to encourage their return.
 My advice to companies is to make one!
 You never know when a talented worker will want to come back.
 At the same time though, recruiters should not skip steps in the recruiting process.
 Just because a former employee is in the running does not mean they’re the best available candidate for the job.
 Do your due diligence.

-With proper managing, hiring former employees could be a big win for you and the employees.
-This should not only be part of your tactics when the unemployment rate is low.
+With proper managing, hiring former employees could be a big win for you and your company.
+Don’t limit hiring boomerang employees to a mere tactic when the unemployment rate is low.
 Make it a permanent chapter in your recruitment strategy.
-Because the workforce is changing and heading in this direction.
-Dan Schawbel, founder at WorkplaceTrends.com, has a nice quote for it:

 “Organizations should consider giving hiring priority to potential boomerang employees who had been a great cultural fit because they can reach a high productivity level quicker if rehired.
 In previous research we’ve done, we’ve found that Millennials are switching jobs every two years because they are searching for the job – and organization – of best fit.
 But this new study indicates that this younger generation is more likely to boomerang back when they’ve experienced other company cultures and realized what they’ve missed.
 We will see the boomerang employee trend continue in the future as more employees adopt a ‘free agent’ mentality and more organizations create a stronger alumni ecosystem.”